-When the latched protection mode or safe restart mode is triggered, an internal current source ( $I{CC(dch)}$ ; see Figure 10) fast-discharges the voltage on pin VCC.
+When the latched protection mode or safe restart mode is triggered, an internal current source ($I{CC(dch)}$) fast discharges the voltage on pin VCC (see Figure 10).
 If the VCC voltage is high, the fast discharge avoids an additional waiting period.
-When shorting the mains, the waiting period is only the time of the discharge from $V{startup}$ to $V{rst}$ .
+When shorting the mains, the waiting period is only the time of the discharge from $V{startup}$ to V{rst} .

-Using a 10 $\mu$ F VCC capacitor, the fast latch reset time is below 0.6 s.
+Using a 10 μ F VCC capacitor, the fast latch reset time is < 0.6 s.
 If the mains is not shorted but removed, a discharge of the X-capacitor can cause an additional waiting time.